-Today on my show “Teach Me To Talk with Laura and Kate” (click the icon in the right column to hear it for yourself!), one of our wonderful callers Annette shared with us that although her son is talking now and understands and says, “Dada,” he’s not yet saying “Mama.”
+Today on my podcast, one of our wonderful callers Annette shared with us that although her son is talking now and understands and says, “Dada,” he’s not yet saying “Mama.”
 How heartbreaking for her!

-Possibility #1 -Conceptually he has not made the connection between this particular word and his actual mother.
+Possibility #1 -Conceptually the child has not made the connection between this particular word and his actual mother.

 2. Play the “name” game for everyone at home.

 I usually recommend that families do this at dinner or at another time when everyone in your family is seated and isn’t distracted.
 (Meaning no TV or other playful activity going on!)
 Start with the “name” your child most easily understands or says and ask, “Where’s ______?”
 Build up the anticipation by asking it several times.
 Hold your hands out and look around expectantly.
 Wait for your child to look at the person, point, say the name himself, or somehow indicate where the person is.
 Even if he doesn’t, have everyone else excitedly point, look, and shout the person’s name.
 Have the person named say their name, such as “Dada!” or “Sissy!”
 That person should also hold up their arms or clap or do something to indicate that he or she is the person named.
 Laugh, giggle, smile, hug, and make this a total riot for your toddler.Repeat it for every member of your family, but especially have someone else ask, “Where’s Mama!” so he doesn’t hear that label from you.

 Possibility #2 – The child is a visual learner and needs a new method of presentation for this word to make sense and “sink in.”